Iljaaa/machete/README.md

 ## int and float

-If you use float validator and pas to validate function int value, it will be auto converted to float.
+If you use float validator and pass to validation function int value, it will be auto converted to float.

-For all other types and you get wrong type error and false validation result.
+For all other types and you get the wrong type error and false validation result.

 ```php
 ['attribute',  'float', ....]
 ['attribute',  'int', ....]
 ```

-Additional params:
+Additional parameters:

 | Param | type      | Are           | Default for int | Default for float |
 |-------|-----------|:--------------|:----------------|-------------------|